 Research and Research Interests

-My research is primarily at the nexus of American politics and social psychology, examining the role of affect and emotion and how they relate to political outcomes of interest to contemporary scholars of American politics.
+My research is primarily at the nexus of American politics and social psychology, examining the role of affect and emotion and how they relate to the political outcomes of interest to contemporary scholars of American politics.
 My dissertation considers the role of anxiety among members of marginalized and disadvantaged subgroups.
 Namely, how political anxiety among members of these groups has a unique influence on their levels of civic and political participation.
 Within the same realm as anxiety, I also have a current project on political disgust and how it affects attitude formation.
-My work utilizes a mixed methods approach, employing experiments, surveys, observational studies, and other unique approaches.
+My work utilizes a mixed methods approach, employing experiments, surveys, and observational studies.

 Other research interests of mine include network science and the collaboration networks formed between congressional campaigns.
-A working paper with Janet M. Box-Steffensmeier (and others) is forthcoming at the American Journal of Political Science and is available below.
+A co-authored paper with Janet M. Box-Steffensmeier (and others) is forthcoming at the American Journal of Political Science and is available below.

-Co-Authored with Janet M. Box-Steffensmeier and Benjamin W. Campbell.
+Co-Authored with Janet M. Box-Steffensmeier, Benjamin W. Campbell, and Seth J. Walker.

 Forthcoming at the American Journal of Political Science.